John Jewsbury Bradley

 John Jewsbury Bradley (April 20, 1869 – May 21, 1948) was a United States Army officer and a brigadier general who commanded the 8th Infantry Division during World War I.

 Early life

 Bradley was born in Lake View, Illinois.

-He graduated from the United States Military Academy in 1891 and was commissioned in the Fourteenth Infantry.
+He graduated from the United States Military Academy, 53rd in a class of 65, in 1891 and was commissioned in the Fourteenth Infantry.
 On September 14, 1893, Bradley married Caroline Sladen, daughter of Medal of Honor recipient Joseph A. Sladen and sister of Fred Winchester Sladen.
 They had three children: Frances Bradley, John J. Bradley Jr., and Joseph S. Bradley.

 Military career

 Bradley served overseas in the Philippine insurrection, for which he received the Purple Heart Medal and a Silver Star Medal, as well as in China.

 In 1912, he graduated from the Army School of Line and in the following year he graduated from the Army Staff College.
 Bradley served on the War Department General Staff in 1917 and 1918 which earned him a Distinguished Service Medal.

 On June 26, 1918, he was promoted to brigadier general.
 He was sent to France along with the American Expeditionary Forces and commanded a brigade of the 82nd Infantry Division.
 In November 1918, Bradley commanded the Eighth Infantry Division.

 After the war, Bradley was reduced back to his permanent rank of lieutenant colonel in October 1919 and then promoted to colonel in January 1920.
 He commanded the Hoboken Port of Embarkation from June 1920 to July 1921 and the 18th Infantry Regiment from July 1923 to July 1927.